 Jobs and further study

-Successful students can go on to study HNC/HND awards in higher education or progress to the City and Guilds Horticulture course.
+Successful students can go on to study HNC/HND courses or progress to the City and Guilds Horticulture course.

 Entry requirements (minimum)

-- Two passes at National 4 / Standard Grade, to include numeracy and English; or
+- Two passes at National 4 or equivalent, to include numeracy and English; or

-- A collection of units in a related subject, NC Horticulture level 4, or NC Landscape Design and Construction at SCQF level 4
+- A collection of units in a related subject, NC Horticulture Level 4, or NC Landscape Design and Construction Level 4

 - If you have relevant work experience you may be admitted without formal qualifications